bentwheel/lgbtq-retirement-meps-analysis/README.md

 1. The underlying sample data associated with the subpopulation from which the estimates are derived should consist of at least 60 sampling units.
-The sampling units can be families or individuals, but in our case is composed of individual respondents.
+The sampling units can be families or individuals, but in our case are individual respondents.
-2. The relative standard error (RSE) corresponding to any estimate of a statistic of interest must absolutely not exceed 0.5.
-If so, it should not be displayed in data tables or visualizations of findings.
-Furthermore, if the RSE of the corresponding population-level estimate exceeds 0.3, it must be called out in any charts or tables as potentially spurious.
-Relative standard error can be computed as $$ RSE = \frac{Std.
-Err}{Estimate} $$ and is displayed as a percentage in the data tables in [Appendix A](#appendix-a-data-tables) for all population-level estimates computed in this essay.
+2. If the relative standard error (RSE) corresponding to an estimate of a statistic of interest exceeds 0.5, it should not be displayed in data tables or visualizations of findings.
+Furthermore, if the RSE of the corresponding population-level estimate exceeds 0.3, it must be called out in any charts or tables as questionable.
+Relative standard error can be computed as
+    $$ RSE = \frac{Std.
+Err}{Estimate} $$ and is displayed as a
+    percentage in the data tables in [Appendix A](#appendix-a-data-tables) for all population-level estimates
+    computed in this essay.